 - 2 SinterCast in Brief

 - 3 CEO Message

-- 4 Business Model
+- 5 Business Model

-- 5 Five Waves Status Report
+- 6 Five Waves Status Report

-- 6 Market Development
+- 7 Market Development

 - 9 Global Installations

 - 10 Technical Offering

+- 15 SinterCast ESG

-- SinterCast and the Environment 16
+- 16 SinterCast Sustainability

-- 18 SinterCast History
+- 17 SinterCast History

-- 19 The SinterCast Management
+- 18 The SinterCast Management

-- The SinterCast Board 20
+- 19 The SinterCast Board

-- 21 Directors' Report
+- 20 Directors' Report

-- 25 Corporate Governance Report
+- 24 Corporate Governance Report

-- 33 Board of Directors' Report on Internal Control
+- 32 Board of Directors' Report on Internal Control

-- Income Statement & Statement of Result and 34 Other Comprehensive Income - Group
+- 33 Income Statement & Statement of Result and Other Comprehensive Income - Group

-- Balance Sheet Group 35
+- 34 Balance Sheet Group

-- 36 Statement of Changes in Equity - Group
+- 35 Statement of Changes in Equity Group

-- 37 Cashflow Statement - Group
+- 36 Cashflow Statement Group

-- Income Statement & Statement of Result and Other Comprehensive Income - Parent
+- Income Statement & Statement of Result and Other Comprehensive Income - Parent Company

-- 39 Balance Sheet - Parent Company
+- 38 Balance Sheet Parent Company

-- 40 Statement of Changes in Equity - Parent Company
+- 39 Statement of Changes in Equity Parent Company

-- 41 Cashflow Statement - Parent Company
+- 40 Cashflow Statement Parent Company

-- 42 Accounting Policies
+- 41 Accounting Policies

 - 50 Accounting Notes

 - 72 Signatures

 - 73 Audit Report

-- 76 Historical Summary - Group
+- 77 Historical Summary Group

-- 77 SinterCast Share
+- 78 SinterCast Share

-- Important Dates & SinterCast Offices 79
+- 80 Important Dates & SinterCast Offices

-Notes: This document is an unofficial translation of the official Swedish Annual Report

-The Director's Report, pages 21-33, includes the Corporate Governance Report (pages 25-33)

-Pages 20 and 34-71 conform to IFRS (International Financial Reporting Standards)
+- Notes: This document is an unofficial translation of the official Swedish Annual Report The Director's Report, pages 20-32, includes the Corporate Governance Report (pages 24-32) Pages 19 and 33-71 conform to IFRS (International Financial Reporting Standards)

 SinterCast supplies process control technology and solutions for the reliable high volume production of Compacted Graphite Iron (CGI).
-The SinterCast technology measures and controls the iron before it is cast into moulds, reducing scrap, conserving energy, and ensuring cost-effective series production.
-The primary application of CGI is in diesel and petrol engine cylinder blocks used in passenger vehicles, and cylinder blocks and heads used in commercial vehicle and industrial power applications.
-The SinterCast technology is also used for the production of a variety of other CGI components, including exhaust manifolds, turbocharger housings, bedplates and industrial components.
+The SinterCast technology measures and controls the molten iron before it is cast into moulds, thus reducing scrap, conserving energy and ensuring cost-effective series production in the foundry.
+The primary application of CGI is in engines used in passenger vehicles, commercial vehicles and industrial power applications.
+The SinterCast technology reduces energy consumption and waste during the manufacturing phase and increases fuel efficiency throughout the lifetime of the vehicle, providing improved transport solutions with significant CO2 savings.

-SinterCast will promote CGI within the foundry and end-user communities to increase the overall market opportunity for CGI and to define the forefront of CGI development, production and application.
-SinterCast will also develop and promote novel technologies beyond the core CGI market, including tracking and traceability solutions and other precision measurement products that bring enhanced control and profitability to the foundry industry.
+SinterCast promotes CGI within the foundry and end-user communities to increase the overall market opportunity for CGI and to define the forefront of CGI development, production and application.
+SinterCast also develops and promotes novel technologies beyond the core CGI market, including tracking and traceability solutions and other precision measurement products that bring improved control, profitability and energy efficiency to the foundry industry.
 These focused activities will provide long-term benefits for foundries, end-users, shareholders, and society.

 Compacted Graphite Iron is a form of cast iron that provides at least 75% higher tensile strength, 45% higher stiffness, and approximately double the fatigue strength of conventional grey cast iron and aluminium.
-In engine applications, the use of CGI enables the production of smaller, more efficient, more performant, and more durable engines with reduced fuel consumption, lower emissions and less noise.
+In engine applications, the use of CGI enables the production of smaller, more efficient, more performant, and more durable engines with reduced fuel consumption, lower carbon emissions and less noise.

 Tracking Technologies: With our background in precision measurement in the demanding foundry environment, SinterCast has expanded its technical offering to include a suite of traceability solutions that enable foundries to track ladles, sand cores, moulds and castings.
 These technologies provide the ability to measure every step of the foundry process, and to use these measurements to determine and implement corrective actions that resolve the root cause of defects and process bottlenecks.
-The Tracking Technologies, including SinterCast Ladle Tracker® and SinterCast Cast Tracker®, can be applied to foundries and to other metallurgical facilities such as steel mills and heat treating plants.
+The Tracking Technologies, including SinterCast Ladle Tracker[®] and SinterCast Cast Tracker[®], can be applied to foundries and to other metallurgical facilities such as steel mills and heat treating plants.

-Dr. Steve Dawson President & CFO
+Dr. Steve Dawson President & CEO